 Easy to implement

 Whether you are a confirmed network/security expert or a newbie network administrator you can get started quickly with CacheGuard Web Gateway.
-The Web GUI has been designed to configure and administer CacheGuard Web Gateway with just a few clicks.
+The Web GUI (see CacheGuard Screenshots above) has been designed to configure and administer CacheGuard Web Gateway with just a few clicks.
 By doing so, CacheGuard-OS handles the complex task of generating a consistent set of raw files to configure all Web Security and Optimization tools integrated into the CacheGuard Web Gateway.

 Our documentation clearly describes all commands and is available online or via the Web GUI.
 Still have some questions?
 Our Technical Forum can help you to find answers.